 VLADIMIR BELOGOLOVSKY is the founder of the New York-based non-profit Curatorial Project.
 Trained as an architect at Cooper Union in New York, he has written five books, including Conversations with Architects in the Age of Celebrity (DOM, 2015), Harry Seidler: LIFEWORK (Rizzoli, 2014), and Soviet Modernism: 1955-1985 (TATLIN, 2010).
 Among his numerous exhibitions: Anthony Ames: Object-Type Landscapes at Casa Curutchet, La Plata, Argentina (2015); Colombia: Transformed (American Tour, 2013-15); Harry Seidler: Painting Toward Architecture (world tour since 2012); and Chess Game for Russian Pavilion at the 11th Venice Architecture Biennale (2008).
 Belogolovsky is the American correspondent for Berlin-based architectural journal SPEECH and he has lectured at universities and museums in more than 20 countries.

-Belogolovsky’s column, City of Ideas, introduces ArchDaily’s readers to his latest and ongoing conversations with the most innovative architects from around the world.
-These intimate discussions are a part of the curator’s upcoming exhibition with the same title which premiered at the University of Sydney in June 2016.
-The City of Ideas exhibition will travel to venues around the world to explore ever-evolving content and design.
+Belogolovsky’s column, City of Ideas, introduced ArchDaily’s readers to his latest and ongoing conversations with the most innovative architects from around the world.
+These intimate discussions were a part of the curator’s exhibition with the same title which premiered at the University of Sydney in June 2016.